quasarframework/quasar/docs/src/pages/vue-components/table.md

 <doc-example title="Initial pagination" file="QTable/PaginationInitial" />

-The second example uses the ".sync" modifier because we want to access its current value at any time.
+The second example uses the "v-model:pagination" directive because we want to access its current value at any time.
 A use-case for the technique below can be to control the pagination from outside of QTable.

 <doc-example title="Synchronized pagination" file="QTable/PaginationSync" />